Marion Bartoli: Relationship with her father and subsequent coaches

 Bartoli's father, who had no background in tennis, had years earlier retired from his career as a medical doctor to learn how to become a tennis coach and coach her to become a professional tennis player.
 Bartoli has denied allegations that her close relationship with her father is a public show to hide a dominating parent.
-She resisted pressure to play without him, including giving up the chance to play at the Olympics in London in 2012 because she would not play in the Fed Cup without his private coaching.
-In February 2013, Bartoli announced that the coaching setup with her father, who had been her coach throughout her tennis career, had come to an end by mutual agreement, and stated that she would be working with physical trainer Nicolas Perrotte and former player Gabriel Urpí until she found a new coach who could take her to the next level and help her win her first Grand Slam singles title.
+She resisted French Tennis Federation pressure to play without him, including giving up the chance to play at the Olympics in London in 2012 because she would not play in the Fed Cup without his private coaching (which is not a given at team tennis events, where some nations allow it while others including France exercised their right to exclude individual player coaches from accompanying the selected tennis pros).
+In February 2013, Bartoli announced that the coaching setup with her father had come to an end by mutual agreement, and stated that she would be working with physical trainer Nicolas Perrotte and former player Gabriel Urpí until she found a new coach who could take her to the next level and help her win her first Grand Slam singles title.
 The following month it was announced on the WTA website that Bartoli was being coached by Jana Novotná, but they cancelled the coaching arrangement after a week with the conclusion of the Indian Wells Open tournament.
 Bartoli was subsequently coached by former world No. 1, Amélie Mauresmo, under whom she won the 2013 Wimbledon Championships.